cre-dev/pub-data-visualization/README.md

 - one for the transformed data,
 - one for the plots.

-However, ipython should be preferred for interactive plots.
+However, ipython should then be preferred for interactive plots.

 # 2. Download the input data
 The data used for the visualizations proposed in this repository come from different public data sources.